lozingaro/multimodal-side-tuning/README.md

 ## Quickstart [\[^\]](#Contents)

-The proposed implementation is written in `Python3` using the `PyTorch` deep-learning framework and a list of used packages along with their version can be found in the [requirements.txt](requirements.txt).
+The proposed implementation depends on `Python3.6+` and uses the `PyTorch` deep-learning framework, a list of used packages along with their version can be found in the [requirements.txt](requirements.txt).
 Simpy install it via:

 ```sh
 pip install -r requirements.txt